 How to get from Bangkok to Chiang Mai!
-All Transport Options
+All Transport Options Explained

 Traveling between Bangkok to Chiang Mai is a common route for most backpackers in Thailand.
 The north of Thailand is completely different to the rest of the country and is a ‘must do’ when exploring this beautiful place.

 Bangkok is the main departure point to traveling to Chiang Mai as it is the main travel hub throughout Thailand, catering to many international flights.
 It is also a common arrival point when traveling overland from the neighboring Myanmar, Cambodia and even Vietnam.
+No matter if you are in Bangkok on a honeymoon, backpacking or simply sightseeing you must explore some of the nearby destinations as well!

 Though, getting from Bangkok to Chiang Mai can take quite a lot of time unless you are willing to fork out a money for a flight; something which us backpackers often can’t afford.
 There’s also the popular overnight train journey and an overnight bus between these two cities, though these options can take along time.
 So let’s break these down these different transport types to figure out what is best for you.